 Adult B | published February 2020

-In February 2020 the East Sussex SAB published the findings of a Safeguarding Adult Review (SAR) after the death of a 94-year-old woman in September 2017, referred to as Adult B. The woman died in hospital of natural causes but, when admitted, was found to have 26 unexplained injuries including a fractured nose and jaw, as well as old and new bruising to her face, arms and legs.
+In February 2020 the East Sussex SAB published the findings of a Safeguarding Adult Review after the death of a 94 year old female in September 2017, referred to as Adult B. The woman died in hospital of natural causes but, when admitted, was found to have 26 unexplained injuries including a fractured nose and jaw, as well as old and new bruising to her face, arms and legs.
 She was diagnosed with sepsis and pneumonia shortly after her arrival in hospital and she died eight days later.

 The woman had been living firstly with her grand-daughter and then with her son and his family.
 They were providing most of her day-to-day care but with support from private care workers and community nurses.
 Following her death, the SAB launched a SAR to examine the support those professionals had provided and to establish if any lessons could be learnt.

 The review focused on events from November 2012 to Adult B’s death in September 2017.
 The SAR was led by independent reviewer, Fiona Johnson.

 - ensuring service users are seen privately and personally away from their families

 - better training for professionals working with complex cases, especially where there may be coercion and control.